whitneyburton/portfolios/students/1804-front/james-burbage/20180608-james-burbage-m1.markdown

 ## Areas of Emphasis

 I really wanted to absorb as much information as possible and pass the module.
 I also wanted to be confident in developing.
+The process of breaking complicated problems down seemed simple in my unrelated previous life experiences, but in web development, seemed overwhelming.
+I wanted a better grasp at how to tackle my learning in this new feild.

 ## Rubric Scores